Table of Contents

 How to fix Canonical Problems?

-Although different people have different ways to fix and resolve canonical problems, they do this because they do not know a particular problem properly.
+Although different people have different ways of fixing and resolve canonical problems, they do this because they do not know a particular problem properly.

 For the best solution, common canonical issues experts have compiled a precise number of ways to fix these common problems.
 You can use these ways according to your canonical problem because different ways are used for different issues.
 These ways are given below:

 By Applying Sitewide 301 Redirects

 You can use this useful technique if you are facing canonical problems regarding:

 - HTTP/ HTTPS